johnlq/johnqiangliu-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I’m currently an Assistant Professor at Institute of Automation, Chinese Academy of Sciences (CASIA).
-I mainly focus on mining knowledge from data and text, as well as incorporating knowledge into deep models.
+I’m an Assistant Professor at Institute of Automation, Chinese Academy of Sciences (CASIA).
+Currently, I mainly focus on mining knowledge from data and text, as well as incorporating knowledge into deep models.

 Before that, I was a Postdoctoral Researcher at Tsinghua University.
 I was also a R&D Director at RealAI, where I led the machine learning team to work on AutoML and Explainable AI, for delivering products on FinTech.
 I received my PhD degree from CASIA, where I mainly focused on recommender systems and text mining.